Former Denver Union Stock Yards headquarters

 Administrative offices for a regional meatpacker

 The former Armour & Company Administration Building, built in 1917, is the only remaining building from the Armour & Company meatpacking plant property.
 Armour was one of five major U.S. meatpacking companies and played a major role in promoting and developing the livestock industry here at the National Western Center site – the former site of the Denver Union Stock Yards.
 Armour created the nation’s largest sheep market and the primary hog processing and distribution facility west of the Mississippi, and with other meatpackers put Denver on par with Omaha, Kansas City, St. Joseph and Sioux City.
-The building is a local landmark, ensuring it will be preserved for future generations.
+In 2019, Denver City Council designated the building a local landmark based on its unique history, structure and geography — ensuring it will be preserved for future generations.
 It is not yet in use.

 Provided water to the Armour meatpacking plant

 Armour built a water tower around 1920 beside its massive packing plant.
-One hundred years later, in 2020, construction crews rehabilitated it and relocated it to its new home at the heart of the campus.
-They cleaned the 150-foot tower of graffiti and gave it a protective coat of paint; they also painted an Armour logo on the tank, honoring its origins.
+One hundred years later, in 2020, construction crews relocated it to its new home at the heart of the campus.
+They cleaned and rehabilitated the 150-foot tower and gave it a protective coat of paint; they also removed graffiti and re-painted an Armour logo on the tank, honoring its origins.
 Now just a few hundred yards away from its original location, the water tower will serve as a beacon for visitors at the intersection of the stockyards and Stockyards Event Center.

 A Stock Show event venue for more than a century